Guangzhou–Zhuhai intercity railway: History

+As of September 23, 2025, select students with a specific "Train Discount" sticker has access to 4 single-trip discounts every academic year.
+This is a discount of up 25% off and is stackable with other coupons.
+These coupons will only apply to First Class, Second Class, and Sleeper Classes.
+These are limited to select Post-secondary institutions and/or specific faculty/students.
+There is also a discount of up to 50% for disabled military veterans, police, or firefighters with a valid mainland Chinese certificate for disabled veterans, disabled policemen, or disabled firefighters.

+The journey time is 40-55 minutes depending on the specific train.
+Express buses are available to link Zhuhai North Station with Xiangzhou and Gongbei, while regular buses 3A & 65 serve local residents.

 In November 2012, testing started on the last section of the railway, from Zhuhai North to Zhuhai Gongbei; it was expected to be opened for service on 1 January 2013.

 The airport extension

 It was reported in November 2012 that the construction work on the line's extension from downtown Zhuhai to Zhuhai Jinwan Airport, via Hengqing Island, would start by the end of 2012.
 The extension is now known as the Zhuhai–Zhuhai Airport intercity railway.
 The phase 1 of the extension, from to started operation on 18 August 2020.
 At the Hengqin Railway Station, a connection is planned to the proposed Hengqin Extension Line of Macau Light Rail Transit.
 The phase 2 opened on 3 February 2024.